Setting up a sole proprietorship

 Tax classification of a sole proprietorship

 A sole proprietorship is not a separate legal entity.
-The profit is attributed personally to the entrepreneur and taxed under income tax.
+The profit is attributed personally to the entrepreneur and taxed as part of income tax.
 For commercial activities, trade tax may also be relevant.

 Profit as personal income

 The profit from the sole proprietorship is included in the personal income tax return.
-Usually Anlage G or, for self-employed activities, Anlage S is relevant.
+In many cases, Anlage G or, for self-employed activities, Anlage S is relevant.

 Commercial activity

 For commercial sole proprietorships, trade tax must generally also be reviewed.
-Natural persons have an allowance under section 11(1) sentence 3 no. 1 GewStG.
+Natural persons benefit from an allowance under section 11(1) sentence 3 no. 1 GewStG.

 Entrepreneur within the meaning of the UStG

-Anyone who sustainably supplies services for consideration may be an entrepreneur for VAT purposes under section 2 UStG.
-In particular, it must be reviewed whether section 19 UStG should be used or regular VAT taxation applies.
+Anyone who sustainably supplies goods or services for consideration may be an entrepreneur for VAT purposes under section 2 UStG.
+In particular, it must be reviewed whether the small entrepreneur regulation under section 19 UStG should be used or whether regular VAT taxation applies.

-Many smaller sole proprietorships determine profit by income-surplus calculation under section 4(3) EStG.
-If certain thresholds are exceeded or for commercial-law reasons, bookkeeping obligations may arise.
+Many smaller sole proprietorships determine their profit by Einnahmen-Überschuss-Rechnung under section 4(3) EStG.
+If certain thresholds are exceeded or due to commercial-law requirements, a bookkeeping obligation may arise.

 Important tax topics

-The small entrepreneur regulation can reduce administration but excludes input VAT deduction.
-The decision should not be made solely on expected revenue.
+The application of section 19 UStG can reduce administrative effort, but excludes input VAT deduction.
+The decision should not be made solely based on expected revenue.

 Depending on the VAT classification, invoices must contain specific information.
-Errors can cause queries, input VAT problems or correction requirements.
+Errors can lead to tax office queries, input VAT issues or correction requirements.

 Business-related expenses are deductible.
-Mixed use, private portions or missing evidence require careful separation.
+Mixed use, private portions or missing evidence require careful separation and documentation.

 Withdrawals are not business expenses.
 Cash withdrawals generally do not reduce taxable profit.